Physical Effects of Binge Eating Disorder

 - Eating alone or in secret

-- Feeling depressed, guilty, disgusted, ashamed, or sad after eating or about your eating habits
+- Feeling depressed, guilty, disgusted, ashamed, or sad after eating

-Physical Effects of Binge Eating
+What Are Physical Effects of Binge Eating?

 Eating large amounts of food in a short period of time also may result in acid reflux, cramping, heartburn, and diarrhea.
 Repeated consumption of large amounts of food may cause long-term effects, including “gastric dilation and gastric perforation,” where the stomach may become so full that it can rupture (Fukudo, Sato, 2015).
 Binge eating may also cause constipation and irritable bowel syndrome, where people experience general, chronic stomach discomfort, diarrhea, and constipation.